 For the last 20 years beach volleyball has gained tremendous popularity.
 Growing numbers of active players, more beach courts, more tournaments and higher prizes are the result.
 More and more people are interested in learning beach volleyball even if they have never played either beach or indoor volleyball before.
 Getting introduced to the game and the beach volleyball experience requires to quickly have access to the relevant information.

 The Ultimate Guide to Beach Volleyball addresses all folks interested in the basics of beach volleyball.
-It has been written to provide players that just have started to play or players that are looking for a quick but comprehensive overview of beach volleyball basics.
+It is a tutorial that has been written for players that just have started to play or players that are looking for a quick but comprehensive overview of beach volleyball basics.
 The Ultimate Guide guide cannot teach you playing beach volleyball since beach volleyball is a practical skill that has to be learned on the court.

-Nevertheless, it can give the necessary background on rules and techniques and at the same time provide some easy to implement hints on how to get started.
-In order to limit the size of the guide and to prevent information overflow, the content is presented in a straightforward way focusing on the most relevant information.
+Nevertheless, it can give the necessary background on beach volleyball rules and techniques.
+And at the same time it provides some easy to implement hints on how to get started and improve your skills.
+In order to limit the size of the tutorial and to prevent information overflow, the content is presented in a straightforward way focusing on the most relevant information.

 Rules and Regulations